optimatorlab/general/README.md

 	git clone https://github.com/optimatorlab/general
 	```

-4. Run the auto-installer to configure our "base" Ubuntu 16.04 installation:
+4. Run the auto-installer to configure our "base" Ubuntu 18.04 installation:
+    - Replace `auto_install_1804.sh` with `auto_install_1804_minimal.sh` for a faster installation.

 	```
 	cd ~/Downloads/general
-	chmod +x auto_install_1604.sh
+	chmod +x auto_install_1804.sh
-	./auto_install_1604.sh
+	./auto_install_1804.sh
 	```

 	- If/when prompted to "remove write-protected regular files", you may enter `Y`.

 ## Install Additional Packages that can't be Automated:

-The following code should also be on your machine, but it couldn't be automated within the `auto_install_1604.sh` script.
+The following code should also be on your machine, but it couldn't be automated within the `auto_install_1804.sh` script.

 1. XCTU